Think there’s nothing wrong with forcing your child to hug people they just met? Think again.

 5. You may miss the signs that point to something being really wrong

 This is the worst-case scenario.
 There might be instances when your child is being abused and her refusal to hug this person or relative is her way of telling you that it’s already happening.
-When parents falsely categorize a child’s resistance as a “fleeting stage” or “personality quirk”, they risk missing being waved in front of them.
+When parents falsely categorize a child’s resistance as a “fleeting stage” or “personality quirk”, they risk missing the red flags being waved in front of them.
 Dear parent, please don’t let this happen.

 Remember that hugging is not the only way children can acknowledge other people.
 They can wave, smile, or even send a flying kiss their way.
 Let them interact in a way that they feel most secure and comfortable in.

 As parents, we’re here to guide and protect them until they’re old enough to make decisions for themselves.
 Let’s not put our children in harm’s way all because we want to please other people.
 Instead, let’s put their welfare before anything else.
 Choose to side with your children.

 If you have any insights, questions or comments regarding the topic, please share them in our Comment box below.
 Like us on Facebook and follow us on Google+ to stay up-to-date on the latest from theAsianparent.com Philippines!